Accessibility apps: Case study

 This case study is an example of how new technologies can create barriers for people with disability if accessibility is not considered when designing technology.
 The Commonwealth Bank Eftpos system that was released in 2017 was an example of a poorly executed app that did not include accessibility features.
 The bank's new system was a tablet with no physical buttons or tactile keys, unlike other previous Eftpos machines.
 As such, the system was heavily criticised by the disabled community because of the touchscreen-only system which forced the blind and visually impaired to either give out their credit card pins when paying or to not go through with the payment.
 Stores with such machines were no longer accessible to people who are blind or visually impaired.
 Such people were forced to resort to family members to complete their weekly grocery shop because the individual had stopped going to retailers with these machines.
 Ultimately, this app which was created without the consideration of the disabled community meant that individuals and small businesses who were both using the app suffered as a result of payments being terminated.

 A few years later, in 2019, Commonwealth Bank of Australia agreed to introduce a software upgrade to the Eftpos machine to make it more accessible for the visually impaired.
 This was a result of a discrimination case brought against the bank and several other campaigns from vision-impaired Australians.
-CBA recognised its wrongdoing and introduced several actions to mend its mistakes.
+CBA responded to the criticism by introducing several measures to improve the accessibility of its system.
 Firstly, they released upgrades to the software to include easier activation of the accessibility feature and other enhancements.
 Secondly, the bank added training available to merchants so they could understand how to use and implement the accessibility features to customers.
 Finally, CBA also created a video for card holders demonstrating how they can activate the accessibility features and use them when purchasing an item in store.
 CBA has stated that it is now committed to ensuring that accessibility will be a key factor and consideration behind further product development.